When Past Romantic Trauma Damages Your Current Relationship

 As a result, the distress they experienced in bad relationships now gets triggered, inappropriately, in new situations with other people.
 If this describes you, you may in the moment feel a dreadful sense of deja vu and react negatively.
 While it may feel like the exact same situation, as you reflect later, you recognize that it was not the same situation at all.
 This often makes people feel ashamed or guilty for mistreating a current, healthier partner.

-Here are 4 ways to assess if past romantic trauma is being triggered in your current relationship — and how to start processing the original trauma:
+Here are four ways to assess if past romantic trauma is being triggered in your current relationship — and how to start processing the original trauma:

 You frantically text, call, and otherwise do whatever possible to discover their whereabouts.
 Instead of allowing yourself to engage in these futile behaviors (futile because these behaviors won’t actually help you to feel safe and at ease, but instead beget more anxiety), take a step back and work through the hurt you suffered in your last relationship.
 Consider talking to your new partner about how you were betrayed and what you need to feel safe in your current relationship.
 Talk with him/her about how you are working on not letting this old experience taint your new one.